MobilityData/gbfs/gbfs.md

 vehicle_types.json <br/>*(added in v2.1-RC)* | Conditionally required | Describes the types of vehicles that System operator has available for rent.
 Required of systems that include information about vehicle types in the station_status and/or free_bike_status files.
 If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles. station_information.json | Conditionally required | List of all stations, their capacities and locations.
 Required of systems utilizing docks. station_status.json | Conditionally required | Number of available vehicles and docks at each station and station availability.
-Required of systems utilizing docks. free_bike_status.json | Conditionally required | Vehicles that are available for rent.
-Required of systems that offer vehicles for rent outside of stations. system_hours.json | Optional | Hours of operation for the system. system_calendar.json | Optional | Dates of operation for the system. system_regions.json | Optional | Regions the system is broken up into.
+Required of systems utilizing docks. free_bike_status.json | Conditionally required | Describes all vehicles that are not currently in active rental.
+Required of free floating (dockless) vehicles.
+Conditionally required of station based (docked) vehicles when [vehicle_types.json](#vehicle_typesjson) has been defined.
+Vehicles that are part of an active rental must not appear in this feed. system_hours.json | Optional | Hours of operation for the system. system_calendar.json | Optional | Dates of operation for the system. system_regions.json | Optional | Regions the system is broken up into.